masc-ucsc/docs/docs/pyrope/04b-attributes.md

 There are some built-in required attributes like checking the number of bits.

 Reading attributes should not affect a logical equivalence check.
-Setting attributes can have a side-effect because it can change bits used for wrap/saturate or change pins like reset/clock in registers.
+Setting attributes can have a side-effect because it can change bits used for an integer or change pins like reset/clock in registers.
 Additionally, attributes can affect assertions, so they can stop/abort the compilation.